Fall 2025 Wall Decor Trends for Living Room Spaces

 Wall Decor Pros & Cons Table

-Canvas ArtBold, easy to matchMay require large wall space
+Canvas ArtBold and easy to matchNeeds sufficient wall space

 FAQ

-What’s the right height to hang large wall decor?
+What’s the ideal height to hang large wall decor?

-How do I mix large pieces without overcrowding?
+How do I mix large pieces without clutter?

-Stick to one large focal point per wall…
+Limit to one focal point per wall and vary textures for depth.

-What’s trending in 2025 for living room wall decor?
+What’s trending for 2025 living room wall decor?

 Final Thoughts